jlevy/og-equity-compensation/README.md

   being worth a lot of money in the future.
   The actual probability of life-changing lucre may be low (or at least, lower than you may think if your entire knowledge of startups is watching “[The Social Network](https://en.wikipedia.org/wiki/The_Social_Network)”).
-  But even a small chance at winning big can itself be exciting or worth a lot to some people.
+  But even a small chance at winning big can be worth the risk to many people, and to some the risk itself can be exciting.
 - To align individuals’ incentives with the interests of the company:
   Even companies that can afford to pay lots of cash may prefer to give employees equity, so that employees work to increase the *future* value of the company.